 Jedox Spreadsheet is a browser-based spreadsheet program, similar to common spreadsheet programs such as Microsoft Excel and OpenOffice.org Calc.
-In addition, Jedox Spreadsheet has been enhanced to read and write data directly from Jedox OLAP and create appropriate reports.
+In addition, Jedox Spreadsheet has been enhanced to read and write data directly from Jedox In-Memory DB and to create appropriate reports.

 Note: Jedox Spreadsheet does not support R1C1 reference style (cell addresses in row/column reference style)!

-To create a new spreadsheet, navigate to Report Designer – Default – Public Files in the left-side navigation pane.
-Then click on New – New Spreadsheet in the Report Designer window on the right.
+Or you can navigate to Designer – Default – Public Files on the left-side navigation pane.
+Then click on New – New Spreadsheet in the Designer window on the right:

-You can change the look and feel of the Spreadsheet Editor Toolbar by setting it as a Classic Toolbar, Ribbon or Simple Ribbon.
-For more information, see Options Dialog.
+You can change the look and feel of the Spreadsheet Editor Toolbar by setting it as a Classic Toolbar, Ribbon, or Simple Ribbon.
+For more information, see User Settings.

 Hiding and unhiding sheets